aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-review-site-to-site-vpn-architecture.md

 ### Segment Your On-Premises Access

-Via your on-premises router and firewall configurations, you should be able to limit the connectivity between your AWS VPCs and on-premises networks and services.
+You'll need to work with your Network team to ensure that your customer gateway router and/or firewall configurations are aligned with how your organization expects to segregate traffic between your on-premises and AWS environments.

 For example, you may want to constrain resources in your development VPC to accessing only allowed infrastructure, builder services, and development quality on-premises services and data.
 Similarly, you would likely need to constrain your production VPC to accessing only allowed on-premises production services and data.

 ### Consider Redundant VPN Connections

-Once you've established your initial AWS Site-to-Site VPN connection, it's recommended that you consider setting up a a second customer gateway to further enhance resiliency of your network connectivity to AWS.
+Once you've established your initial AWS Site-to-Site VPN connection, it's recommended that you consider setting up a a second customer gateway to further enhance resiliency of your network connectivity between your on-premises and AWS environments.
 See [Resilience in AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/disaster-recovery-resiliency.html) for details.

 ## Site-to-Site VPN Connection Options